 Whenever the pollution of any water supply becomes or is likely to become injurious to health, the local government shall, for the purpose of preventing such pollution, have within its district the rights of a riparian proprietor, and may enforce such rights by proceeding in any court of competent jurisdiction against the person in default, and may generally prevent the pollution of water.

-[Section 130, formerly section 111, renumbered as section 130 by No. 38 of 1933 s.
-42; amended by No. 14 of 1996 s.
+[Section 130, formerly section 111, renumbered as section 130: No. 38 of 1933 s.
+42; amended: No. 14 of 1996 s.
 4.]

 131. Sources of water supply may be closed